dendronhq/dendron-site/vault/dendron.topic.publishing.md

 1. Update the contents of `_config.yml` inside your `docs` folder to specify site wide configuration like logo and title.
     - NOTE: this is located relative to `dendron.rootDir`
     - if you do not have a `docs` folder, you can run `Dev:Dendron: Doctor` to create one
 2. When you are ready to publish, run the `> Dendron: Build Pod` command to prepare your site for publication.
-This builds your notes into the `siteRoot` directory which defaults to `docs`. `Build Pod` does the following when it builds your site:
+This builds your notes into the `siteRootDir` directory which defaults to `docs`. `Build Pod` does the following when it builds your site:
     - copies over the notes specified in `dendron.yml`
     - creates a copy of your notes with the ids in place of the file names
     - updates all `wiki-links` to `markdown-links` so Jekyll can process it, preserving titles if there are any